francosbenitez/francosbenitez/README.md

 Along my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
 Since then, I have loved creating software solutions which help people develop a product, an idea, or simply a passion.

 Currently, my main tech stack revolve around Vue, Vuex, Bootstrap, and SASS.
-But I also enjoy working with React, Redux, Next, Nuxt, MySQL, Django, Node, and Tailwind.
+But I also enjoy working with React, Redux, Next, Nuxt, MySQL, Django, Express, and Tailwind.

 When I'm not staring at my computer, I like practising calisthenics or playing football!